open-source sdk for macos

 What your LLM actually receives

-Instead of a 2MB image for the AI to squint at, it gets this:
+Instead of a 2MB image for the AI to squint at, it gets structured data from the macOS accessibility tree:

 ## Content